Personal Data Processing Principles

 c) account settings, which refer to the data in the User’s user account;

-d) embedded content, which means, in particular, the number of cigarettes smoked in a given period, information about situational variables regarding smoking, information on habits regarding using cigarettes, tobacco, and nicotine products (including e.g. the price of favorites cigarettes), motives for quitting smoking, general information on residence, current employment or entrepreneurship, highest educational attainment, age, and further also name, or possibly telephone number of a close person, communication with the administrator within user support;
+d) embedded content, which means, in particular, the number of cigarettes smoked in a given period, information about situational variables regarding smoking, information on habits regarding using cigarettes, tobacco, and nicotine products (including e.g. the price of favorites cigarettes), motives for quitting smoking, general information on residence, current employment or entrepreneurship, highest educational attainment, age, and further also name, or possibly telephone number of a close person, communication with the Controller within user support;

 e) health data, which means mainly personal data about the current state of health (e.g. ongoing treatment or illness, information on currently used medications).
 The data filled in the app are provided voluntarily and are processed on the basis of your explicit consent, which you can revoke at any time.

 f) data about the user behaviour within the Website and the Application, including records of the activity of the Application (information about using the Application by the User, logins), which can also include records of the User’s activity, the way of movement around the Website, shifting the screen, and also data about the device from which the User browses the Website, such as the IP address and the position derived from it, identification of the device, its technical parameters, such as the operating system, its version, the screen resolution, the used web browser and its version, and also data acquired from the cookies and similar technologies for device identification; and

 g) derived data, which refer to the User’s personal data derived from the account settings.

 3. PURPOSES OF PERSONAL DATA PROCESSING

 Processing of the personal data of the Website visitors and the Application Users

 3.1.
 Data about the behaviour on the Website and data acquired through the Application are processed by the Controller based on their legitimate interest for the purpose of: